MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 ### Q: Where can I create Microsoft 365 connected Yammer groups?

 A: Microsoft 365 connected Yammer groups can only be created in Yammer.
-Microsoft 365 groups created in other locations do not include a Yammer group.
+Microsoft 365 groups created in other locations don't include a Yammer group.

 ### Q: Can I create a Microsoft 365 connected Yammer group from the Microsoft 365 admin center?